chop-dbhi/serrano/README.md

 - `/api/fields/:id/values/` - Unique values for a `DataField`.

-**Note:** This endpoint may be used when a datafield is flagged as `searchable` and can same a query parameter `q` for performing searches on the values themselves.
+**Note:** This endpoint may be used when a field is flagged as `searchable` and can same a query parameter `q` for performing searches on the values themselves.

 A convention for better search implementations is to override the URL to point to a different resource which supports the same media types.